thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

     ![]({{ site.baseurl }}/images/gcp-6-save-boot-disk-expand-mgmt.png "Advanced disk config")

-7. Attach 2 1TB SSD drives.
+7. Attach two 1 TB SSD drives.
 These drives will be used for the data storage.

     a.
 Click the **Disks** tab, and click **Add new disk**.